 Training and education:

 Many jobs require a completed apprenticeship (Ausbildung) or a university degree.
+You can do both regardless of gender or age.

 You have the right to take part in training or to study regardless of your gender or age.

 An apprenticeship (Ausbildung) is an alternative to studying at a university.
 In this case you learn a profession or trade.
-A-levels (Abitur) is not required.
+A high school diploma (Abitur) is not required.
 An apprenticeship (Ausbildung) takes two or three years.
 During this time, you work in a company and learn important information for the job in a vocational school as well.
+Sometimes you can continiue to work in the company where you completed your apprenticeship.
 You usually earn between € 500 to € 1000 per month.
 In 2020, a minimum wage for apprentices was introduced.
+If you have started your apprenticeship from 01.01.2024, this amounts to € 649 and increases with each additional year of training.
+However, there are exceptions to this obligation, for example if the company has a collective agreement.

 You can do an apprenticeship (Ausbildung) if you have a residence permit (Aufenthaltserlaubnis).
 If you have a temporary suspension of deportation (Duldung) or permission to remain while your asylum decision is pending (Aufenhaltsgestattung), you will need a permit from the Ausländerbehörde (foreign nationals authority) (Hammer Str.
 30-34, please make an appointment: +49 40 428992288 (Monday, Tuesday, Thursday, Friday 8 am – 1 pm)).
 You may request a permit when you have lived in Germany for three months or longer.

 If your asylum application is denied while you are doing an apprenticeship (Ausbildung), you may request a temporary suspension of deportation due to an apprenticeship (Ausbildungsduldung) so you can complete your apprenticeship (Ausbildung).
+After successfully completing your apprenticeship (Ausbildung) your temporary suspension of deportation (Duldung) can be extended for another 6 months.

 If you end your training prematurely, you may request to extend your temporary suspension of deportation (Duldung) for another six months in order to find a new training place.
 You may do this only once.